ESMValGroup/ESMValTool/doc/sphinx/source/developer_guide2/core_team.rst

 #.
 Check that also the **full set of observations** is provided that allows a sophisticated scientific application of the (full) standard recipe.

 #.
-Check that the **observations are documented** on the ESMValTool development team wiki and that a reformat routine is available in case the original source is not in CMOR standard.
+Check that the **observations are documented**  and that a reformat routine is available in case the original source is not in CMOR standard.

 #.
 Run the **automated testing** with all available diagnostics.